RMLio/prov4itdata-web-app/docs/REPORT.md

 - [ ] TODO describe the current demonstrator
 - [ ] TODO @gdm Please create a gif of a working demonstrator

 The upper part of the landing page provides the means for quickly initiating the transfer from a service to a [Solid] pod.
 Once the user selects the desired [RML Mapping], the transfer can be initiated by clicking the Execute-button.
-Initially, will be prompted to authorize with the [Solid] pod and service defined as source in the [RML Mapping].
+Initially, the user will be prompted to authorize with the [Solid] pod and service defined as source in the [RML Mapping].

 The lower part allows the user to review